Jarius Wright: Professional career

-Pre-draft

 Minnesota Vikings

-On April 28, 2012, Wright was selected by the Minnesota Vikings in the fourth round (118th overall) of the 2012 NFL Draft, joining former college and high school teammate Greg Childs in the Vikings 2012 draft class, selected 16 spots later (#134 overall).
+On April 28, 2012, Wright was selected by the Minnesota Vikings in the fourth round (118th overall) of the 2012 NFL draft, joining former college and high school teammate Greg Childs in the Vikings 2012 draft class, selected 16 spots later (#134 overall).
 He was the first of three Vikings picks in the 4th Round of the 2012 NFL Draft.
 He made his NFL debut against the Detroit Lions on November 11, 2012, catching three passes from quarterback Christian Ponder for 65 yards and a touchdown.
-He had the 2 longest catches by Vikings during his rookie season in 2012 with 65 and 54-yarders.
+He had the two longest catches by Vikings during his rookie season in 2012 with 65 and 54-yarders.
 He helped set a Vikings record when five rookies started a game vs. the Chicago Bears on November 25, joining Matt Kalil, Rhett Ellison, Josh Robinson, and Harrison Smith.

 2012 season

-As a rookie in 2012, Wright hauled in two touchdowns on the season to lead Vikings rookies.
+As a rookie in 2012, Wright caught two touchdowns on the season to lead Vikings rookies.
 He played in final seven regular season games and the Wild Card playoff at Green Bay with one start in the regular season against the Chicago Bears.
-He reeled in the two longest passes on the Vikings season with a 65 yarder against the Green Bay Packers and a 54-yarder against the Detroit Lions.
+He received the two longest passes on the Vikings season with a 65-yard catch against the Green Bay Packers and a 54-yard catch against the Detroit Lions.
 His first NFL reception in his first game was a 54-yard strike from Christian Ponder against the Detroit Lions.
 He had a career-high seven catches in his second career game, a road game against the Chicago Bears.
-He scored his first career touchdown on a 3-yarder from Ponder against the Detroit Lions.
-In the regulars season finale, he hauled in an eight-yard touchdown against the Green Bay Packers.
+He scored his first career touchdown on a three-yard reception from Ponder against the Detroit Lions.
+In the regular season finale, he recorded an eight-yard touchdown against the Green Bay Packers.

 2013 season

-In 2013, Wright scored a new career-high with 3 touchdowns, including 2 against the eventual Super Bowl champion Seattle Seahawks top-ranked defense and the first one a 38-yard touchdown burning first-team all-pro corner Richard Sherman.
-He hauled in a career-long 95 receiving yards in an upset win over the playoff-bound Philadelphia Eagles.
+In 2013, Wright scored a new career-high with three touchdowns, including two against the eventual Super Bowl champion Seattle Seahawks top-ranked defense and the first one a 38-yard touchdown burning first-team all-pro corner Richard Sherman.
+He recorded a career-long 95 receiving yards in an upset win over the playoff-bound Philadelphia Eagles.
 His lone catch at Cincinnati was a 36-yard touchdown pass from Matt Cassel.
 He started in the season finale game vs. the Detroit Lions, the final game at the Mall of America Field.
-He started against the Seattle Seahawks in place of injured Greg Jennings, reeling in a career-best pair of touchdown catches, a 38-yarder from Christian Ponder and a 21-yarder from backup Matt Cassel.
-He had a season-high 3 catches vs. the Cleveland Browns.
+He started against the Seattle Seahawks in place of injured Greg Jennings, notching a career-best pair of touchdown catches, a 38-yard catch from Christian Ponder and a 21-yard catch from backup Matt Cassel.
+He had a season-high three catches vs. the Cleveland Browns.